 And the model portfolio could eventually house up to 25 recommendations.

 The general tilt of the trade ideas puts the safety rating of the investments into the moderate range.
 This could change over time, however.

 Special Alerts and Updates

 The team sends out alerts to keep members in the loop about open positions and market events that could affect them.

 They’re sent via email, so they’re a breeze to follow.

 You can simply skim your inbox here and there, and see if anything needs your attention.

 Archives of Special Reports

-Members also receive unlimited access to Dan’s special report archives throughout their subscription.
+Members also receive ongoing access to Dan’s special report archives throughout their subscription.

 This means that every current and future report is available throughout the entire year.